shokai/scansnap_adjust_images_kindle/README.md

 Scansnap Adjust Image Kindle
 ============================
-adjust image for scansnap to read on kindle
+adjust images for scansnap to read on kindle

 Require
 =======